ex1nhatvh/exment-manual/docs/2d_barcode.md

 ![2D barcode page](img/2d_barcode/barcode5.png)

 ## Create a new 2D barcode
 - After enabling the 2D barcode function, the "Create new 2D barcode" button will be displayed in the data list of the target table.
+You can change the display name of the "2D barcode" on the "Create new 2D barcode" button by changing "EXMENT_TEXT_QR_BUTTON_JA/EN" in the .env file.
 ![2D barcode page](img/2d_barcode/barcode6.png)

 - Click "Create new 2D barcode" to display the new 2D barcode creation screen.